sreedevi-langoju/12weekawsworkshopchallenge/week5/AWSDatabaseFundamentals.md

 ### Amazon RDS (Relational Database Service):
 Database Type: Relational Database
 Definition: Amazon RDS is a managed service for relational databases that simplifies database setup, patching, and backups.
-It supports various database engines like MySQL, PostgreSQL, Oracle, SQL Server, and MariaDB, making it ideal for structured data storage with ACID compliance.
+It supports various database engines like Aurora, MySQL, PostgreSQL, Oracle, SQL Server, and MariaDB, making it ideal for structured data storage with ACID compliance.
 Use Cases: Ideal for traditional applications where data consistency and integrity are crucial, such as content management systems and e-commerce platforms.

 ### Amazon Aurora: